CarolynnTibbo/CityofLondon/README.md

 14 - Concept fourteen Transition and Transform within the style attribute index.html file

-15 - Concept eight adding css tags for display grid to the layout.css page (part of concept eight)
+15 - Concept eight adding css tags for display grid to the layout.css page (part of concept eight had issue with the grid displaying on the cityhall page sent email for help on Friday afternoon.)